Continuation of ITAL 101. Prerequisite: ITAL 101 or one year of high school Italian.

 The development of Medieval Italian civilization in a literary context from the Sicilian School of love poetry to the early Renaissance in Florence; lectures and readings are in English.
 Same as CWL 240 and MDVL 240.

 Selected substantive readings for independent study on a given special topic of Italian literature, culture, language, or linguistics.
-May be repeated.
-Prerequisite: ITAL 104 and consent of instructor.
+May be repeated in separate terms if topics vary up to nine hours.
+Prerequisite: ITAL 204 and consent of instructor.

 Same as EIL 460, EPSY 487, FR 460, GER 460, PORT 460, and SPAN 460.
 See EIL 460.